mzzavaa/juggle-tech-demo/README.md

 See the [LICENSE](LICENSE) file for more information.

-## About the Creators
+## About the Creator

 **Linda Mohamed** is an AWS Community Hero specializing in AI/ML, who bridges cloud technology with human skills.
 She literally juggles as a hobby!

-**Nana Janashia** is an AWS Container Hero and founder of "TechWorld with Nana," known for breaking down complex DevOps topics for hundreds of thousands of learners.

-Together, they created JuggleTech to help people learn by doing and build practical use cases while showcasing their achievements.
+JuggleTech is to help people learn by doing and build practical use cases while showcasing their achievements.